 What are the PRODUCT OPTIONS ?

-The HECM-Fixed is popular because the rate stability is attractive to many borrowers.
-Meanwhile, the currently low interest rates and payout options on the HECM-ARMs are compelling for others.
+The HECM-Fixed is attractive because of its rate stability.
+However, the currently low interest rates and flexible payout options on the HECM-ARMs are compelling for others.

 What are the PAYOUT OPTIONS ?